Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Restrictions

-No drone operations in Phoenix parks except 8 designated parks: Coyote Basin, Desert Foothills Park (Lower Field), Dynamite Park, El Prado Park, Esteban Park (East Quadrant), Grovers Basin, Mountain View II Park (South of Ballfield), Werner's Field.
-Operations at designated parks require 400+ feet unobstructed space and must conform to AMA Safety Code.
+Drones prohibited in all Phoenix parks except: Coyote Basin, Desert Foothills Park (Lower Field), Dynamite Park, El Prado Park, Esteban Park (East Quadrant), Grovers Basin, Mountain View II Park (South of Ballfield), Werner's Field.
+All operations must comply with AMA Safety Code.

 View source